winwisely99/web/.github/ISSUE_TEMPLATE/BUG.md

 ---
-name: I have a problem with the App.
+name: I have a problem with the website.
 about: nature of problem.
 ---